Ideas for potty training games

 • He relieves himself at regular times;

-• He knows how to express his needs and desires and tells you when he wants to go potty;
+• He knows how to express his needs and desires, and tells you when he wants to go potty;

-• He can sit up;
+• He can sit upright;

-• He knows how to follow simple instructions.
+• He can follow simple instructions.

 What attitude should I adopt during potty training games?